 Harding Lee Smith, a Maine native, graduated from Portland’s Deering High School and earned a Bachelor of Science Degree from Boston University before he moved to the San Francisco Bay area where he attended the Culinary Institute of America’s West Coast Campus in Napa Valley.
 After an apprenticeship in Venice, Italy, Chef Smith relocated to Maui, Hawaii where he was the chef of several well-known restaurants.

 After six years on the island, his family and the Red Sox were calling and he returned to Maine in the fall of 2003.
 After spending the winter of 2005 at the venerable Back Bay Grill in Portland, Harding embarked on his dream, the opening of a casual neighborhood restaurant and bar.

 Dedicated to offering classic food made with quality local ingredients at moderate prices, Chef Smith opened The Grill Room Restaurant & Bar in 2008.
-Located in Portland’s historic Old Port district, The Grill Room was the second of three successful restaurants to open under Harding’s “The Rooms” banner, the first being The Front Room in 2006 and the third being The Corner Room In 2009.
+Located in Portland’s historic Old Port district, The Grill Room was the second of four successful restaurants to open under Harding’s “The Rooms” banner, the first being The Front Room in 2006 and the third being The Corner Room In 2009.

 Harding continues to use the best, locally grown produce, meats and grass fed beef whenever possible.
 To Harding, food is more than something to be enjoyed; it should nourish the body and give back to the community that supports it.